nutritional issues

 Composition of the working group

-Members are food chemists and nutritionists from food monitoring, universities and other research institutions, as well as from independent commercial laboratories and the food industry.
-In total, the AG currently has 18 active and 22 corresponding members.
+Members include food chemists and nutritionists from food monitoring, universities and other research institutions, as well as from independent commercial laboratories and the food industry.
+The working group currently has a total of 18 active and 22 corresponding members.

 Chairwoman